typoes/harry-potter-gen-z/book_2/chapter_1.md

 Daddy Voldemort's powers had been yeeted the instant he had failed to postpartally abort Harry.

-So Harry had been brought up by his dead mom's sis and her husban'.
+So Harry had been brought up by his dead mum's sis and her husban'.
 He had spent years with the Dursleys never understanding why he kept making odd things happen without meaning to, believing the Dursleys' story that he had got his scar in the car crash that killed his parents.